MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ---
-title: Register Microsoft Authenticator passkey on Android and iOS devices in MySecurityInfo (preview)
+title: Register passkeys in Authenticator on Android and iOS devices in MySecurityInfo (preview)
 description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo (preview).

 ms.service: entra-id